awslabs/graphstorm/docs/source/cli/model-training-inference/configuration-run.rst

     - Yaml: ``lp_decoder_type: dot_product``
     - Argument: ``--lp-decoder-type dot_product``
     - Default value: ``distmult``
 - **gamma**: Set the value of the hyperparameter denoted by the symbol gamma.
-Gamma is used in the following cases: i/ focal loss for binary classification ii/ DistMult score function for link prediction, iii/ TransE score function for link prediction, and iv/ RotatE score function for link prediction.
+Gamma is used in the following cases: i/ focal loss for binary classification ii/ DistMult score function for link prediction, iii/ TransE score function for link prediction, iv/ RotatE score function for link prediction, v/ shrinkage loss for regression.

     - Yaml: ``gamma: 10.0``
     - Argument: ``--gamma 10.0``
     - Default value: None
 - **alpha**: Set the value of the hyperparameter denoted by the symbol alpha.
-Alpha is used in focal loss for binary classification.
+Alpha is used in the following cases: i/ focal loss for binary classification and ii/ shrinkage loss for regression.

     - Yaml: ``alpha: 10.0``
     - Argument: ``--alpha 10.0``